esikm/Pillow/docs/handbook/tutorial.rst

             except IOError:
                 print("cannot convert", infile)

-A second argument can be supplied to the :py:meth:`~PIL.Image.Image.save` method which explicitly specifies a file format.
+A second argument can be supplied to the :py:meth:`~PIL2.Image.Image.save` method which explicitly specifies a file format.
 If you use a non-standard extension, you must always specify the format this way: